Mesujin/LF2-Enchanted-4th/README.md

 # LF2-Enchanted-3rd
-This is the source of LF2ET's Engine.
-Feel free to modify or anything as this is an open-sourced project, as long as you kept my name, Marti's name, and Starsky's name there.
+> This is the source of LF2ET's Engine.
+> Feel free to modify or anything as this is an open-sourced project, as long as you kept my name, Marti's name, and Starsky's name there, then there's should be no conflict between us.